-- A 7,600 square-foot area with an outdoor plaza with landscaping and seating, a dog park, and streetscaping and other designed landscaping; - A 9,100 square-foot area with a central greenspace, natural playscape, an additional dog park, and other designed landscaping.
+- An 8,364 square-foot area with a courtyard with landscaping and seating; - An 8,276 square-foot area with a central greenspace, natural playscape, and a dog park.

 The proposal continues the extension of the multi-use path network along Rio Road and on Belvedere Boulevard.
 This network eventually connects with the City of Charlottesville and the Rivanna Trail.